This post was originally published on November 15, 2016 and has been updated for accuracy and comprehensiveness.

-What its creators had no way of knowing is that many of the “contraptions” portrayed in The Jetsons would exist (and become common) long before 2062.
+Do these gadgets sound familiar?
+What the show’s creators had no way of knowing is that many of the contraptions portrayed in The Jetsons would exist (and become common) long before 2062.

-So what exactly are some of these gizmos and gadgets?
+So what exactly are some of these gizmos and devices?
 Below we outline a few.

 Jetsons Predictions That Came True